 To stop the engine, bring the throttle to an idle position and place the transmission in neutral.
 Allow the engine to idle for a few moments to stabilize temperatures.
-Then shut the engine down by turning off the key switch at the same time put the throttle at full open..
+Then shut the engine down by turning off the key switch.

 NOTE: Make certain this key switch is in the OFF position(120'clock).
 If the key switch is left ON, the energized instrument panel will put a drain on the battery.
-The engine pulse alarm will sound as a reminder that the key switch has been left on.